Nucleomics-VIB/mplotter/README.md

 # mplotter
 Creates publication quality dot plot from nucmer .delta output using ggplot2

 * Adapted from the original code.
-Corrected cpp source.
-Compile the .cpp file on your platform with c++
+  * Corrected cpp source.
+  * Compile the .cpp file on your platform with *c++ mplotter.cpp -o mplotter*
 * added bash script to run all commands in original README
 * added plotting in the bash script